Ski vs. Snowboard: Which Is Best for You?

 - Disadvantages: More difficult initial learning and less maneuverability on flat surfaces.

-Which Sport Is Best For You?
+Which Sport Is Best for You?

 Are you a beginner?